mjpekala/maxfun-experiment/rev2/README.md

 3701042       40654           0           0           0
 ```

 In this case, maxfun pooling does not provide a clear improvment (in aggregate); it is likely that with very small pooling support sizes maxfun will behave very much like max pooling ($\alpha=1$).
 It is an open question as to how best maxfun (or its inputs) can be scaled to exhibit more dynamic behavior.
+We also observe there is fairly similar performance across all values of $\alpha$, which suggests that there is limited potential gain to be had by exploring the space between maximum and average pooling.
+Note also this space is further reduced if we use windows of size 20x20.

 ```
 Elapsed time is 25.382307 seconds.
 [classify_images]: maxfun classification accuracy is 0.770

-[classify_images]: took 21.74 seconds to fit and predict for dyadic-edge:0.00
+[classify_images]: took 21.74 seconds to fit and predict for alpha=0.00
 [classify_images]: classification accuracy is 0.777

-[classify_images]: took 21.97 seconds to fit and predict for dyadic-edge:0.10
+[classify_images]: took 21.97 seconds to fit and predict for alpha=0.10
 [classify_images]: classification accuracy is 0.788

-[classify_images]: took 22.26 seconds to fit and predict for dyadic-edge:0.20
+[classify_images]: took 22.26 seconds to fit and predict for alpha=0.20
 [classify_images]: classification accuracy is 0.779

-[classify_images]: took 22.08 seconds to fit and predict for dyadic-edge:0.30
+[classify_images]: took 22.08 seconds to fit and predict for alpha=0.30
 [classify_images]: classification accuracy is 0.781

-[classify_images]: took 22.26 seconds to fit and predict for dyadic-edge:0.40
+[classify_images]: took 22.26 seconds to fit and predict for alpha=0.40
 [classify_images]: classification accuracy is 0.785

-[classify_images]: took 22.20 seconds to fit and predict for dyadic-edge:0.50
+[classify_images]: took 22.20 seconds to fit and predict for alpha=0.50
 [classify_images]: classification accuracy is 0.773

-[classify_images]: took 22.67 seconds to fit and predict for dyadic-edge:0.60
+[classify_images]: took 22.67 seconds to fit and predict for alpha=0.60
 [classify_images]: classification accuracy is 0.766

-[classify_images]: took 22.06 seconds to fit and predict for dyadic-edge:0.70
+[classify_images]: took 22.06 seconds to fit and predict for alpha=0.70
 [classify_images]: classification accuracy is 0.764

-[classify_images]: took 22.28 seconds to fit and predict for dyadic-edge:0.80
+[classify_images]: took 22.28 seconds to fit and predict for alpha=0.80
 [classify_images]: classification accuracy is 0.769

-[classify_images]: took 24.32 seconds to fit and predict for dyadic-edge:0.90
+[classify_images]: took 24.32 seconds to fit and predict for alpha=0.90
 [classify_images]: classification accuracy is 0.770

-[classify_images]: took 24.62 seconds to fit and predict for dyadic-edge:1.00
+[classify_images]: took 24.62 seconds to fit and predict for alpha=1.00
 [classify_images]: classification accuracy is 0.762

 [classify_images]: there are 1624 examples total